-Fire Fighting Prevent, by any means available, spillage from entering drains or water courses.
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard Sodium oxidesVapors are heavier than air and may spread along floors.Development of hazardous combustion gases or vapors possible in the event of fire
+Fire/Explosion Hazard Non combustible.
+Not considered a significant fire risk, however containers may burn.
+Decomposition may produce toxic fumes of: metal oxides May emit corrosive fumes.